Ordering Library Materials

 Faculty Collection Development Liaison

 For many years the library and the academic departments have worked together to build the library’s discipline-specific and subject collections through faculty collection development liaisons.
 Sometimes the department head takes on this role.
 The liaison consults with other faculty in the department for print books, eBooks, videos, and other materials to be added to the collection, keeping in mind course and project work, student and faculty research, and new directions for research and teaching.
 The liaison then submits the requests to the library.
 The library maintains a fund for each department from which items can be purchased.
 The liaison receives regular updates on the fund’s status.
 Collection development liaisons may submit requests via email to firstname.lastname@example.org, or through the Book Order Request Form.
 Please note that only individuals authorized by the department head may use the form.
 Usually this includes the collection development liaison, the department head, or another academic staff member.
-Please contact Lora Brueck, Assistant Director for Collections Management, at email@example.com if you have any questions.
+Please contact Jackie Mushinsky, Collections Management Coordinator, at email@example.com if you have any questions.